SvDvorak/CampExplorer/README.md

 ## Release Notes
 2.0.0
 - New web-client
-- Added updrade message to app
+- Added upgrade message to app
 - Major changes to how searching works compared to older version of Chrome app, should give a 10x increase in results and return them much faster if they've already been cached.

 1.0.3